-A guy that knows what its audience wants at the wee hours is god.
-All the indie and electronic tunes one could possible want to listen and dance to were played.
+A guy that knows what its audience wants at the wee hours is a god.
+All the indie and electronic tunes one could possibly want to listen and dance to were played.
 So just thanks for such an awesome closing!

 4. A great comfort factor.